 How beautiful is Havelock I understood from the ferry ghat itself, it is actually the beach no. 1.
-There are many beaches in Havelock Island and many water activities are must do things here.
-At morning within 9:45 am I’ve reached Ocean Blue Resort in Havelock Island by another Tourist Car service.
-There are many resorts and also budget hotels in Havelock but it is best to stay beside any beach though it’ll be bit expensive.
+There are many top beaches in Havelock Island and many water activities are must do things here.
+In the morning at 9:45 am I’ve reached Ocean Blue Resort in Havelock Island by another Tourist Car service.
+There are many resorts and also budget hotels in Havelock but it is best to stay beside any beach though it’ll be a bit expensive.

 Ocean Blue Resort